mpanighetti/dnd5e-magic-items/weapons/silent-singer.md

 _**Song of the Blade.**_ Attacks made with the _Silent Singer_ use your Charisma modifier for the attack and damage rolls instead of Strength or Dexterity.
 Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration die equal to the number of charges spent, and choose one of the following secondary effects:

 - **Sneak Attack.** You deal additional weapon damage equal to the roll.
-- **Mocking Attack.** The target subtracts the number rolled from the next saving throw it makes before the start of your next turn.
+- **Mocking Attack.** The target subtracts the number rolled from the next saving throw they make before the start of your next turn.

 _**Sentience.**_ The _Silent Singer_ is a sentient chaotic good weapon with an Intelligence of 20, a Wisdom of 10, and a Charisma of 10.
 It is unable to sense its surroundings beyond its wielder.

 The rapier can understand Common and can communicate with its wielder telepathically.
-While you are attuned to the _Silent Singer_, it also understands every language you know.
+While you are Attuned to the _Silent Singer_, it also understands every language you know.

 _**Personality.**_ The _Silent Singer_ contains the soul of Ganu, a great Hero who voluntarily embodied this weapon to pass on his wisdom to adventurers protecting the Soul Moon.
 Ganu was a creative soul who was forced by the Incursion of the Hells to relinquish his love of music and art, instead being keyholed into the more "useful" role of a rogue, but his desire to contribute to the act of artistic expression draws the blade to connect with creative individuals.